 “Do not worry about anything, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.” vs. 6

-Thought for the Day: For what do I give thanks every day?
+Thought for the Day: How do I deal with anxiety?